What Do Railroad Conductor or Yardmaster Do?

-These are the skills Railroad Conductors and Yardmasters say are the most useful in their careers:
+When polled, Railroad Conductors and Yardmasters say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.